sctueme/LBGFScomparissons/README.md

 # LBGFScomparissons

-Numerical comparissons in time and iterations of Limited-Memory LBGFS optimization methods with line search for applied analysis class.
+Numerical comparissons in time and iterations of Limited-Memory BGFS optimization methods with line search for applied analysis class.